-- 1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order. - 2.
-Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
-Children who are Baptised Catholic, with a sibling on roll at this school when the application is made. - 4.
-Other children who are Baptised Catholic. - 5.
-Children with a parent who is a Baptised Catholic. - 6.
-Children who are Baptised at another Christian church, with a sibling on roll at this school when the application is made. - 7.
-Other children who are Baptised at another Christian church. - 8.
-Children with a parent who is a Baptised at another Christian church. - 9.
-Children with a sibling on roll at this school when the application is made. - 10.
-Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 11.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
+Priority will next be given to children based on their exceptional medical or social needs or those of a parent with evidence from a medical specialist or social worker of the child's or parent's need and why they must attend this school rather than any other, based on those needs. - 3.
+Priority will next be given to children who are Baptised Catholic and who are siblings of pupils on roll at this school. - 4.
+Priority will next be given to other children who are Baptised Catholic. - 5.
+Priority will next be given to children with a parent who is a Baptised Catholic. - 6.
+Priority will next be given to children who have been Baptised at another Christian church who are siblings of pupils on roll at this school. - 7.
+Priority will next be given to other children who have been Baptised at another Christian church. - 8.
+Priority will next be given to children with a parent who has been Baptised at another Christian church. - 9.
+Priority will next be given to children who are siblings of pupils on roll at this school - 10.
+Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 11.
 Other children.